 2.1.
 General

-The door panel is padded with 55 mm padding material (Annex 6 Appendix 3 Figure 1), which has to comply with the performance criteria as described in Appendix 3 to this Regulation, paragraph 2.3. realised in a test set up as described in Appendix 3 to this Regulation, paragraph 2.2.
+The impact surface of the door panel shall be entirely covered with a padding material of 55 mm in thickness (see Figure 1 above).
+The material shall comply with the performance criteria specified in paragraph 2.3. (figure 4 below) of this appendix when tested in accordance with paragraph 2.2. of this appendix.

+A material combination meeting these requirements is described in paragraph 2.4. of this appendix.
 2.2.
 Test procedure for the assessment of panel padding material

 The test set up consists of a simple drop test using a spherical head form.
 The spherical head form has a diameter of 150 mm and a mass of 6 kg (±0.1 kg).
 The impact speed is 4 m/s (± 0.1 m/s).
 The instrumentation should allow the assessment of the time of first contact between the impactor and the sample as well as the head form acceleration at least in direction of impact (Z-direction).